 Flexibility

-Running shoes, on the other hand, have more rigidity to provide support and stability, particularly for runners who need additional arch support or have pronation issues.
+- Running Shoes: Running shoes on the other hand, have more rigidity to provide support and stability, particularly for runners who need additional arch support or have pronation issues.
 This also helps with efficient transfer of energy to the ground.

 Construction Quality